 If you’re a parent, there is no doubt you’ve heard the tired cliche about kids growing up too fast.
 As annoying as the saying is, time does seem to slip past you faster when life is busy, and it can be easy to forgo saving for your child’s future.

-UNest is an app that makes opening a 529 college savings plan for families quick and automated.
+UNest is an easy-to-use app and investment account that makes opening a 529 college savings plan for families quick and automated.
 For the cost of one monthly fast-food run, you can set and forget your child’s college savings.
+And, according to the UNest website, setting up a college savings account requires no paperwork, and takes just five minutes to set up using the app.

 How Does UNest Work?

 When it comes to starting a 529 account, the earlier the better because you have time on your side to grow your savings.
-For example, if you started an account for a newborn today with $25 monthly contributions, you would save $9,436 with UNest by the time they are 19.
+For example, if you started an account for a newborn today with $25 monthly contributions, you would have $10,602 saved with UNest by the time they are ready for college (age 19).

-UNest is also fine-tuning an easy gifting option so that others can contribute to your 529 plan any time.
-Because at the end of the day, your child doesn’t need another LEGO set, but a contribution to their college savings can go a long way.
+UNest is also fine-tuning an easy gifting option so that others can contribute to your 529 plan at any time.
+Because, in reality, your child doesn’t need another LEGO set, and a small monthly contribution to their college savings can go a long way.

 What If My Child Doesn’t Go to College?